 9.13.4.2 Buff the inner liner for four and one-half inches away from the edge of the hole.
 Make a patch of Buna nylon sandwich material three inches larger than the diameter of the hole.
 Make a second patch of repair Buna material to overlap the first patch one and one-half inches.
 Feather edge the first patch and buff both sides.
 Apply cement to the inner liner of the cell and to both sides of the patch and allow to dry to knuckle-test consistency.
 Activate the cement with an authorized cleaning solvent.
 When proper tackiness is obtained, center the patch over the hole and roll down.
-Buff the down side of the second patch and, when the first patch.
+Buff the down side of the second patch and, when the first patch is dry, apply three coats of cement to the areas and the patch.
 When the cement is properly tacky, center the patch and roll down.
 When the cement is dry, check for air bubbles and apply two coats of cement to the edges of the patch.